Professional course Air Quality Action Planning

 - Internet Access - 28.8 kbps speed or above (broadband connection highly recommended).
 Slower internet connections may cause issues with audio and video.

 - Soundcard with microphone and headphones (a headset with microphone/headphones is highly recommended)

-We also recommend you check your firewall setting, especially if you are using a work computer, to ensure your firewall will allow you to access our sites.
+We also recommend you check your firewall settings in advance, especially if you are using a work computer, to ensure your firewall will allow you to access our sites.